2 Rubric and Assessment

 You will receive feedback and be in communication with me and with our TA throughout the course; our feedback will help you grow.

 The final project is assessed against the same criteria as the coursework.
-Community participation is assessed through your substantive and generous collaboration via the annotations and in the Slack.
+Community participation is assessed through your substantive and generous collaboration via the annotations and in the Zulip space.